tesa1/ChIP_Zwart_public/README.md

 <br/><br/>

 #### 3.3.3.
 Peak calling config file <a name="peakcallingconfig"></a>
 Hereafter there are some details of additional parameters available in the `configfile_peakCalling.yaml`.
-However, default parameters are already pre-set and should not be changed without expert advices. <br> If you wish to make changes, just make a copy of the config file and provide the path to the new file in the snakemake running command line.
+However, default parameters are already pre-set and should not be changed without expert advice. <br> If you wish to make changes, just make a copy of the config file and provide the path to the new file in the snakemake running command line.

 | **Parameter**   |  **Description**   |
 |------------:|:----------------|